microsoft/SQLExtentions/workshop/README.md

 <img style="float: right;" src="./images/SQL Iaas 1.png">

-## Here is a video summary of the benefits of SQL IaaS Extension and how to enable the feature on your VM's with SQL Server

-Overview video regarding the benefits of the SQL Server IaaS Extension [available here](https://www.youtube.com/watch?v=KUlpjoeFipk).

 ## What workshop attendees will learn

 The SQL Server IaaS Agent extension allows for integration with the Azure portal and unlocks a number of feature benefits for SQL Server on Azure VMs: